cminers/braiins-os/docs/index.md

 python3 upgrade2bos.py your-miner-hostname-or-ip --post-upgrade path-to-directory-with-script
 ```

-The directory with post-upgrade script must contain stage3.sh which is run after miner successful upgrade.
+The directory with post-upgrade script must contain stage3.sh which is run after miner successfully upgrades.
 This directory can contain other files which can be accessed from the stage3.sh in the scope of the current directory when the script is run.

 #### Example script (change default login)